 As you see, there are several possible causes of coating on tongue.
 In the first instance, try brushing your tongue firmly morning and night, and cut down on junk food!
 If that doesn't help, get your dentist to check it out.

 If you have a coating on your tongue, you may also have some bad breath from time to time.
-I recommend tackling this with a TheraBreath Starter Kit.
-This will help you to clean your tongue well, and eliminate any bad breath.
+I strongly recommend using TheraBreath mouthwash to cure this.